anjanaanilkumar1289/iCOMIC_doc/docs/user-guide.md

  7. Viewing and analyzing results
 	 1. MultiQC Reports
-	 2. Plots generated in RNA Seq
+	 2. Plots generated in RNA-Seq
 	 3. List of differentially expressed genes
-	 4. Variants in DNA Seq
+	 4. Variants in DNA-Seq
-	 5. Annotated variants in DNA Seq
+	 5. Annotated variants in DNA-Seq

  8. Gallery
 	 1. Screenshots